Ezz-lol/boiii-free/README.md

 > [!WARNING]
 > The `-unsafe-lua` argument is **required** for certain mods that need to modify the UI, menus, or game scripts (like All-Around Enhancement Mod).
 Only use this with trusted mods!
+> The `-headless` may not behave incorrectly on non-servers!

 ---